MakairaIO/storefront-starter-kit/README.md

 ### IE11 Compatability

 By default, this application is not supporting IE11.
+Therefore, we have a middleware in `server/index.js` that detects if a user is coming with IE and if so, we render a page which suggests downloading a modern browser.

-If you need to support IE11, there are a couple of APIs and features that you will need to polyfill or refactor:
+If you need to support IE11, you have to remove this middleware.
+In addition, there are a couple of APIs and features that you will need to polyfill or refactor:

 **CSS Custom Properties**